 Amendment by the Parliament of Canada-The Canadian Parliament has always possessed a limited power to amend the British North America Act.
 A number of the original provisions of the act were transitional, and were intended to apply "until the Parliament of Canada otherwise provides."
-The power of amendment was substantially extended by the British North America (No. 2) Act, 1949, which added a new subsection (1) to the powers of Parliament enumerated in section 91, conferring the power to amend "the Constitution of Canada," except in relation to the exclusive legislative powers of the provinces, exclusive rights and privileges granted to the provinces, the rights of certain minorities with regard to schools, and rights to use the English and French languages.
-A further safeguard limited the power to extend the life of Parliament, or to modify the requirement for annual Parliaments by the provision that, in times of emergency, such changes could be made only if they were not opposed by at least one-third of the members of the House of Commons.11
+The power of amendment was greatly extended by the British North America (No. 2) Act, 1949, which added a new subsection (1) to the powers of Parliament enumerated in section 91, conferring the power to amend "the Constitution of Canada," except in relation to the exclusive legislative powers of the provinces, exclusive rights and privileges granted to the provinces, the rights of certain minorities with regard to schools, and rights to the use of the English and French languages.
+A further safeguard limited the power to extend the life of Parliament or to modify the requirement for annual Parliaments by the provision that in times of emergency such changes could be made only if they were not opposed by at least one-third of the members of the House of Commons.9 One amendment to the constitution made by virtue of this provision (the British North America Act, 1952) provided that no